mrgrain/cdk-esbuild/README.md

 ### AWS S3: Static Website

-> 💡 See [React App (TypeScript)](examples/typescript/website) for a complete working example of a how to deploy a React app to S3.
+> 💡 See [React App (TypeScript)](examples/typescript/website) for a working example of a how to deploy a React app to S3.

 Use `TypeScriptSource` as one of the `sources` of a [static website deployment](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-s3-deployment-readme.html#roadmap):